Healthlane-Technologies/Zango/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## Zelthy is an open source multi-tenant Django framework for building enterprise apps
+## Zelthy is an open source multi-tenant Django framework for building business apps

 - Quickly build enterprise ready apps, leveraging the power of Django and Zelthy package ecosystem
 - Host multiple apps on a single deployment with complete isolation - Each app can have its own data models and workflows